-Empowering mission driven persons to tend life and improve wellbeing, for themselves and their communities.
+Empowering mission driven persons to tend life and improve well-being, for themselves and their communities.

 Together, we tend life.

-Participants welcomed:
+Gardeners welcomed:

 All First responders including: Firefighters, Police Officers, EMT’s and Medics